CAVA Group, Inc. research snapshot

 Munger risk inversion

-The thesis fails if new restaurants cannibalize the existing base, expansion enters weaker markets, guest traffic fades, labor and food costs outpace pricing, third-party delivery takes too much margin, or the market stops paying a growth multiple before GAAP earnings scale.
+The thesis fails if new restaurants cannibalize the existing base, expansion enters weaker markets, guest traffic fades, labor and food costs outpace pricing, third-party delivery takes too much margin, a food safety headline damages traffic, or the market stops paying a growth multiple before GAAP earnings scale.
 A short public record also makes historical success easy to over-extrapolate.

 Management

 Brett Schulman and co-founder Ted Xenohristos remain central to CAVA's brand, operating model, and expansion strategy.
-Management has built the loyalty program, expanded digital channels, introduced new restaurant designs, and funded growth largely through operations.
+Management has built the loyalty program, expanded digital channels, introduced new restaurant designs, and funded growth largely through operations, with no borrowings under the credit facility as of April 19, 2026.
 Key-person risk is material because the 10-K specifically identifies both founders as important to strategy, innovation, and execution.

 Industry trend